 Our Ideal Candidate shows:

-14. Full professional proficiency in English (written and spoken, minimum of C1 level for CEFR framework*);
+8. Full professional proficiency in English, written and spoken (minimum C2 for CEFR framework*);

 Desirable qualifications, skills and experience